EthicalSource/phot-the-mobile-phone/src/_clusters/materials-waste.md

 order: 8
 highlight: Human transformation of metals and sand has environmental impacts.
 primary_nav_description: Tech has environmental impacts.
-carousel_description: The human process of transforming metals and sand into products has significant environmental impacts.
+carousel_description: Human transformation of metals and sand has environmental impacts.
-intro: Human activities involving the transformation of metals and sand into various products have profound environmental impacts, affecting ecosystems and contributing to changes in the natural balance of our planet.
+intro: It's easy to forget that phones run on materials from the earth.
+Combine exploitative rare earth mining with requiring you to replace devices every two years, tech has massive environmental impacts.
 photo_credit:
   link_text: Muntaka Chasant via Shutterstock
 illustrations_credit: